-On March 2, 2014 I had the pleasure of partaking in the Cambia tu Vida Campaign media launch in New York City and experiencing the excitement brewing as community, religious, and government leaders gathered to promote naturalization as a benchmark of integration.
+On March 2, 2014 I had the pleasure of taking part in the Cambia tu Vida Campaign media launch in New York City and experiencing the excitement brewing as community, religious, and government leaders gathered to promote naturalization as a benchmark of integration.

 The Cambia tu Vida Citizenship Campaign (“Citizenship: It Changes Your Life/Citizenship: Change Your Life”) is a national campaign to encourage lawful permanent residents (LPRs) to become citizens.
 To date, the Catholic Legal Immigration Network, Inc. (CLINIC) has successfully launched Cambia tu Vida in Dallas, Los Angeles, Miami, and now New York City.